 It becomes a job that could take up any and every hour of your day and what this inevitably results in, is that switching off from one’s PhD is near impossible, as you never know when (or where!) you might end up working, especially if an unexpected opportunity arises.
 It’s this tumultuous nature of the profession that actually appeals most to me as it keeps me constantly challenged.
 It’s probably also the reason I, like the others I study with, feel like they need to be working more than can reasonably be expected!

 I am not arguing that this is by any means a healthy way to live and work – simply that this is the way it seems to be.
 I frequently encounter articles and blog posts warning of the mental health issues linked with academia, the breakdowns people have, and even the dangerous physical effects this lifestyle can have on your body.
 Alongside this, there’s the impact a PhD might have on your personal relationships or your prospects for doing certain things in the future.
 I recently read a post arguing why getting married and sustaining an academic career are simply not compatible – a bleak outlook in which one is expected to remain alone if they want to reach the top of their field.
-I don’t intend to delve into any of this here; I just wanted to highlight the sheer wealth of negative effects a PhD, or any stressful job for that matter, could have.
+I don’t intend to delve into any of this here (but I have done here!); I just wanted to highlight the sheer wealth of negative effects a PhD, or any stressful job for that matter, could have.

 The main problem with a PhD, I think, is that you are, to a large extent, ungoverned.
 You’re expected to arrange your own schedule, set your own deadlines (mostly), and generally the only person you have to blame if the work doesn’t get done is yourself.